da4all/da4all.github.io/_cards/practical-tips-for-ethical-data-sharing.md

 title: "Practical Tips for Ethical Data Sharing"

 teaser: >
-  This reading spells out practical dos and don’ts for sharing newly collected research data in ways that are effective and ethical.
+  This scholarly article spells out practical dos and don’ts for sharing newly collected research data in ways that are effective and ethical.

 keywords:
   - “Data Management”